Fabbernat/Thesis/README.md

 ### Output:
 - Detailed statistics and analytics of the model's answers to the input.

 \* almost any.
 You need to make your own scripts to test unsupported models.
-It has been thoroughly tested on `Qwen/Qwen2.5-0.5B-Instruct` though, so this and similar models will grantedly work.
+Resurrection has been thoroughly tested on [Qwen/Qwen2.5-0.5B-Instruct](https://huggingface.co/Qwen/Qwen2.5-0.5B-Instruct) though, so this and [similar models](https://huggingface.co/collections/Qwen/qwen25-66e81a666513e518adb90d9e) will grantedly work.

 ## The paper: